gbvbahia01/Make/README.md

     <Null value="never" /><!-- never some all -->
   </setup>
 ```
 The JSR303 tag is used to inform the framework to read or ignore the annotations JSR303.
-If you project does'nt have this annotations you must have set ignore here.
+If you project does'nt have this annotations you must have to set ignore here.
-The Null tag determines how the framework will work about set null values.
+The Null tag determines how the framework will work about when set null values.<br>
+The 'never' value tells to the Make to create values for all fields.
+Only fields that have no default constructor will be set null or fields that will be treated with specialized factory (this last I will explain soon).

 DO NOT put in make folder test but the application folder resource test.